evrblk/monstera-example/README.md

 Cluster config is used by MonsteraClient.
 There is already one generated for you in `cluster_config.pb`.
 `cluster_config.json` is a human-readable version of the same config, check it out.

-To print a json version of any config run:
+To print a JSON version of any config run:

 ```
 go tool github.com/evrblk/monstera/cmd/monstera cluster print-config --monstera-config=./cluster_config.pb
 ```

 You can seed a new config.
-Keep in mind, if you run this command it will regenerate the config with new random ids and you  will also need to update `Procfile` with that new ids:
+Keep in mind, if you run this command it will regenerate the config with new random ids, and you will also need to update `Procfile` with those new ids:

 ```
 go run ./cmd/dev seed-monstera-cluster